New Covenant Ministries RAPTURE WHEN? Index of Articles Relating to the Rapture Doctrine

 The false Seveth-Day Adventist teaching - the earth will be a wilderness for 1,000 years

-The logic of the pre-tribbers is actually quite good but rests on at least ONE major FALSE ASSUMPTION - namely, that they believe that the CHURCH and ISRAEL are TWO SEPARATE ENTITIES when they are NOT.
+The logic of the pre-tribbers is actually quite good but rests on at least ONE major FALSE ASSUMPTION - namely, that they believe that the MESSIANIC COMMUNITY or CHURCH and ISRAEL are TWO SEPARATE ENTITIES when they are NOT.
 Accordingly their reasoning goes something like this:

-Since there is no mention of the "Church" during this important prophecy about Israel, then it "must" not be on the earth any more.
-But what if the Church and Israel are one and the same?
-Then the Church would be on the earth the whole time.
-The fact of the matter is that the pre-tribulation rapture doctrine is a fruit of the false Replacement Theory whereby the Church is presumed to have "replaced" Israel when it comes to Old Testament blessings (but not, oddly, its cursings, which are condescendingly "given" to the Jews).
+Since there is no mention of the 'Church' during this important prophecy about Israel, then it 'must' not be on the earth any more.
+But what if the 'Church' and Israel are one and the same?
+Then the 'Church' would be on the earth the whole time.
+The fact of the matter is that the pre-tribulation rapture doctrine is a fruit of the false Replacement Theory whereby the 'Church' is presumed to have 'replaced' Israel when it comes to Tanakh (Old Testament) blessings (but not, oddly, its cursings, which are condescendingly 'given' to the Jews).

-When it is clearly understood that Israel and the Church are one and the same, the need for a pre-tribulation rapture doctrine to explain the Church's supposed "absence" simply vapourises.
-We do not need the convoluted arguments of the pre-tribbers to explain a very simple biblical doctrine - indeed, they are forced into the murky realm of "mysteries" to explain their teaching as illustrated below:
+When it is clearly understood that Israel (not the Israeli Republic - see Jacob's Trouble) and the 'Church' are one and the same, the need for a pre-tribulation rapture doctrine to explain the 'Church's' supposed 'absence' simply vapourises.
+We do not need the convoluted arguments of the pre-tribbers to explain a very simple biblical doctrine - indeed, they are forced into the murky realm of 'mysteries' to explain their teaching as illustrated below:

-Thus the pre-tribbers are forced to somehow merge two supposedly different "strands" of prophecy in order to "explain" why there are "saved" people during the tribulation.
-They have major problems understanding where the "Law" fits into the picture which they assume has been abrogated entirely, and accordingly they arrive at a model as shown below:
+Thus the pre-tribbers are forced to somehow merge two supposedly different 'strands' of prophecy in order to 'explain' why there are 'saved' people during the tribulation.
+They have major problems understanding where the Torah or 'Law' fits into the picture which they assume has been abrogated entirely, and accordingly they arrive at a model as shown below:

-The concept of a "Church Age" is not a biblical one and is based on certain protestant assumptions about the nature of the "Church".
-In actual fact the word "church" derives from the Latin meaning a CIRCUS and it is more accurate to describe it as an "assembly" or a "fellowship".
-It is therefore meaningless to talk about a "Fellowship Age" or an "Assembly Age" since God's people have always been an "assembly" and a "fellowship", the word "church" implying more than these concepts.
-To speak of a "Law Age" and a "Church Age" is therefore highly misleading.
+The concept of a 'Church Age' is not a biblical one and is based on certain Protestant assumptions about the nature of the 'Church'.
+In actual fact the word 'church' (which is not a biblical word, even though our translations use it) derives from the Latin Circe, meaning a 'CIRCUS'.
+It is more accurate to describe it as an 'assembly' or a 'fellowship'.
+It is therefore meaningless to talk about a 'Fellowship Age' or an 'Assembly Age' since Yahweh's people have always been an 'assembly' and a 'fellowship', the word 'church' implying more than these concepts.
+To speak of a 'Law Age' and a 'Church Age' is therefore highly misleading.

-Once we understand that there is no such thing as "the Church" but only the Assembly of Israel in either the Old or New Covenand dispensations it becomes easier to resolve the rapture problem.
-The true "Church" is in fact New Covenant Israel made up of New Covenant Israelites.
-At present they are scattered throughout the "churches" but soon are to be gathered into One Assembly of Yahweh.
-The "circus of the churches" will come to an end.
-It is for this reason what we are known both as the New Covenant Church of God (NCCG) and the more correct Israelite B'rit Chadashah Assembly of Yahweh.
-Once Israel is gathered we shall drop the NCCG designation entirely.
+Once we understand that there is no such thing as 'the Church' but only the Assembly of Israel in either the Old or New Covenant dispensations it becomes easier to resolve the rapture problem.
+The true 'Church' is in fact New Covenant Israel made up of New Covenant Israelites.
+At present they are scattered throughout the 'churches' but soon are to be gathered into One Assembly of Yahweh.
+The 'circus of the churches' will come to an end.

-The rapture of the saints including the resurrection of the just.
-In the pre-trib model they are escaping tribulation to be with God but in the scriptures these are the spotless Body of Christ refined and purified through their suffering.
+The rapture of the qodeshim (saints, set-apart ones) includes the resurrection of the just.
+In the pre-trib model they are escaping tribulation to be with Elohim (God) but in the scriptures these are the spotless Body of Messiah (Christ) refined and purified through their suffering.